“The only way to know whether you have

 What is cholesterol?

 DotS the definition of cholesterol may vary.
-The (United States) National Heart, Lung and Blood Institute’s definition is:
+The (United States) National Heart, Lung and Blood Institute’s (NHLBI) definition is:

 The National Heart Foundation of Australia’s (NHFA) definition is: